-The bill would amend the Estates and Protected Individuals Code (EPIC) to do the following:
+The bill amends the Estates and Protected Individuals Code (EPIC) to do the following:

-- -- Prevent a person from benefiting from the estate of a decedent if the person were convicted of abuse, neglect, or exploitation with respect to the decedent. - List the rights of an incapacitated individual for whom a guardian was appointed. - -- Require an incapacitated individual to be informed of his or her rights in writing. - -- Provide that an incapacitated person could handle his or her property or money without supervision, except to the extent a court granted power to a guardian or conservator. - -- Provide that a court would have to require a conservator to furnish a bond if the cash and property readily convertible into cash in an individual's estate exceeded certain limits. - Prohibit a conservator from mortgaging, pledging, or causing a lien to be placed on an individual's real property without court approval.
+- -- Prevent a person from benefiting from the estate of a decedent if the person is convicted of abuse, neglect, or exploitation with respect to the decedent. - -- List the rights of an incapacitated individual for whom a guardian is appointed. - Require an incapacitated individual to be informed of his or her rights in writing. - -- Permit a court to order a guardian to petition for the appointment of a conservator or for another protective order if the court determines that a ward requires financial protection. - -- Provide that a court must require a conservator to furnish a bond if the cash and property readily convertible into cash in an individual's estate exceed certain limits. - -- Prohibit a conservator from mortgaging, pledging, or causing a lien to be placed on an individual's real property without court approval.

-The bill would take effect on April 1, 2012.
+The bill will take effect on October 1, 2012.